zerotyr/codeql-aspx/README.md

 ## results are not guaranteed

 [CodeQL does not currently support](https://codeql.github.com/docs/codeql-overview/supported-languages-and-frameworks/) `aspx` files, so this workaround may produce false positives or false negatives.
-Furthermore, all example workflows contained in this repository make certain assumptions, and any users of these workflows should review them carefully.

 For accurate results and scanning of inline JS inside `.aspx` files, those `.aspx` files should be refactored so they contain no inline JS code.
 That is, all inline JS code should be removed and stored in their respective `.js/.ts/.whatevers` files.